The most important facts

 - More stringent requirements on distributed power generating plants provide for integration of future generation capacity using new grid-supporting properties.

-- The Code of Practice implements the European Network Code "Requirements for Generators" for the low-voltage level
+- The Application Rule implements the European Network Code "Requirements for Generators" for the low-voltage level

 - A new basic set of rules for this voltage level comes about together with "TCR Low-voltage" (VDE-AR-N 4100).